radicle-dev/heartwood/radicle-cli/examples/git/git-push-diverge.md

 ``` ~alice (stderr) (fail) RAD_HINT=1
 $ git push rad
-hint: you are attempting to push a commit that would cause your upstream to diverge from the canonical head
+hint: you are attempting to push a commit that would cause your upstream to diverge from the canonical reference refs/heads/master
 hint: to integrate the remote changes, run `git pull --rebase` and try again
 error: refusing to update branch to commit that is not a descendant of canonical head
-error: failed to push some refs to 'rad://z42hL2jL4XNk6K8oHQaSWfMgCL7ji/z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi'
+error: failed to push some refs to 'rad://z3W5xAVWJ9Gc4LbN16mE3tjWX92t2/z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi'
 ```

 We do that, and notice that we're now able to push our code: